Modern design philosophies go hand-in-hand with modern construction practices.

-Modern efficiency techniques include:
+Modern building techniques for energy efficiency include:

 - Increased wall thickness

-- Advanced sheathing materials
+- Using advanced sheathing materials

 - Utilizing recycled materials

-- Solar / window placement considerations
+- Window placement considerations

 - Wind flow design